 For many Americans, the mortgage interest deduction saves them several thousands of dollars on their annual tax bill.

-#4 Paying Off High Interest Debts Helps Credit
+#4 Paying Off High Interest Debt Helps Credit

-You can quickly increase your credit score if that debt is rolled into your refinanced mortgage.
-This is a much lower interest rate debt, and mortgage debt is generally seen as ‘good’ debt by the credit bureaus, as long as you pay your mortgage on time.
+You can quickly increase your credit score if that revolving debt is rolled into your refinanced mortgage. in most cases, the best debt consolidation loans offer much lower interest rate and mortgage debt is generally seen as ‘good’ debt by the credit bureaus, as long as you pay your mortgage on time.
 Getting a debt consolidation loan for bad credit can be challenging, but speaking with subprime and FHA mortgage companies is a great place to start.
-Debt consolidation loans and bad credit are often synonymous.
-Check today’s home equity loan interest rates now.
+Debt consolidation loans and bad credit mortgages are often synonymous.

 Credit card debt is not the only debt that many Americans have: Many also have thousands in college loans that they are paying on every year.